 The Plan is a Safe Harbor match, which provides for a match of 100% of the first 3% and 50% of the next 2% of the contribution made to the plan up to a maximum 4% employer match.
 The match is credited on a quarterly basis, in the months of April, July, October, and January of the following year.
-The Company's matching contribution is funded 50% in the form of the Company's common stock, which is not subject to participant direction, and 50% in cash, which is invested in accordance with each participant's investment directive.
+The Company's matching contribution is funded 50% in the form of the Company's common stock, and 50% in cash, which is invested in accordance with each participant's investment directive.
+Company's matching contributions are vested immediately and participants can change their investment options with respect to the matching contributions made in the form of the Company's common stock as soon the matching contribution is funded, subject to the terms of the Plan.

 Contributions from participants are recorded when payroll deductions are made.
 The Plan is required to return contributions received during the Plan year in excess of the Internal Revenue Service ("IRS") limits.
-Participants' contribution limit is \$18,000 and \$17,500 for 2015 and 2014, respectively.
+Participants' contribution limit is \$18,000 for 2016 and 2015.
 Participants who have attained age 50 during the calendar year are eligible to make catch-up contributions to the Plan.
-The IRS limit for the catch-up contribution amount is \$6,000 and \$5,500 for 2015 and 2014, respectively.
-On June 1, 2015, the Company added Roth elective deferrals to the plan.
+The IRS limit for the catch-up contribution amount is \$6,000 for 2016 and 2015.
 Upon enrollment, a participant may direct employee contributions, in 1% increments, to any of the Plan's fund options.
 Participants may change their investment options daily.